numiia/wavs/README.md

 # wavs

-Unique platform inspired by twitter and discord to create communities.
+Unique platform inspired by twitter and discord to create communities

+## Disclaimer

+This project is currently in the planning and very early stages

 ## Architecture